 Should athletes turn to blood tests to improve their performance?
 Blood tests can help athletes measure specific biomarkers related to performance giving them an edge over the competition.

-Your blood analysis provides a unique window to your body, using select biomarkers as an evaluation metric to recommend steps to achieve optimal health.
-Unlike genetics, the selected biomarkers can be improved with simple interventions such as diet, supplementation, exercise, and training modifications.
+Blood analysis provides a unique window to your body, using select biomarkers as an evaluation metric to recommend steps to achieve optimal health.
+These selected biomarkers can be improved with simple interventions such as diet, supplementation, exercise, and training modifications.
 From just a small blood sample, InsideTracker is able to generate uniquely personal recommendations to optimize your athletic performance and reduce injuries.

-“Athletes are willing to inject their bodies with drugs to get an advantage, so why not withdraw information to improve performance naturally?” said founder Gil Blander at a Sloan Sports Analytics presentation.
+“Athletes are willing to inject their bodies with drugs to get an advantage, so why not withdraw information to improve performance naturally?” said founder Gil Blander.
 Blander emphasized that in order optimize your body’s physical capabilities, it’s necessary to have scientific evidence about your unique blood biochemistry.

 The InsideTracker team spent four years analyzing over one thousand research papers to find the biomarkers that are the most critical to improving your physical performance, and to identify the nutrition, supplements, lifestyle, and exercise interventions to optimize them.
 Roughly 3,000 potential biomarkers were narrowed down to 20 of the most essential for injury prevention and athletic performance.